-In this step we convert the units of each amplifier from ADU to $e^-$ using the gain measurement.
-This is a two step process.
-In the first step, we correct the image to account for the fact that the gain has a small dependence on readout board (REB) temperature ( $\approx 0.06\%/^{\circ}C$ ), and we must correct for any small temperature shifts to ensure all of our images can use equivalent calibrations.
-In the second step, we use the gains ( $e^-/ADU$ ) to convert each amplifier from ADU units to $e^-$ units.
+In this step we convert the units of each amplifier from ADU to e^- using the gain measurement.
+This is a two step process, as we know that the gain has a small dependence on readout board (REB) temperature ($\approx 0.06\%/°C$), and we must correct for any small temperature shifts to ensure that ...

+Using the photon transfer curve (PTC) analysis (ref) we are able to measure the gain (e^- /ADU) for each amplifier